-PH3002 NON-ACOUSTIC SENSOR SYSTEMS (4 - 0).
+PH3002 NON-ACOUSTIC SENSOR SYSTEMS (4-0).

-This course covers the physical principles underlying the operation of a number of operational and proposed nonacoustic sensor systems.
+This course covers the physical principles underlying the operation of a number of operational and proposed non-acoustic sensor systems.
 Geomagnetism, magnetometers and gradiometers, MAD signatures, optical and IR transmission in the atmosphere and in sea water.
 Image Converter, FLIR and radar systems for USW.
 Exotic detection schemes.
-PREREQUISITES: PH3360, introduction to analytical Fourier transform and digital Fourier transform signal processing techniques, SECRET clearance.
+PREREQUISITE: PH1322.